rhearty1/rhearty1.github.io/_posts/2026-08-07-Santa-Fe-to-Taos-Trail-Trip-Report.md

 ## Day 4 - Jack's Creek to Infinity Field

-Today was **EPIC**, and I'm not sure I'll ever tell my dad about it.
+Today was **EPIC**.
+We started at Jack's Creek campground after hearing animals dig and stomp all night, and needed to climb to alpine lakes and pass through some of the highest terrain on the trail.

 On the way up, we heard the wind-wails of burned trees.

 Then we entered the alpine zone and had a beautiful morning at Pecos Baldy, seeing some amazing views.